 When the wind had calmed down, we made ready for departure.
 Started the engine and threw the moorings.
 We came just a few meters from the quay when the engine stopped.

 We turned the ignition key and pressed the start button.
 The motor started immediately, but when Pia pushed the throttle forward, it stopped- again.

 Missing diesel?
 Air in the system?
-Before other possibilities flew through the head, we looked down into the water.
-There we found the culprit.
-The mooring line had been wrapped around the propeller.
-None of us felt like jumping into the water, dive and unwrap the line.
-We waved at the ormeggiatori, who immediately sailed to us.
+Before several possibilities flew through the head, we looked down into the water.
+Here was the reason.
+The tail line had been wound into the screw.
+None of us had the courage to jump in the water, dive and wrap the line off the screw.
+We prayed for an ormeggiatori, who immediately sailed to us.

 «How could that happen? » He asked amazed.
 But before we could answer, he cut the mooring line on both sides of the propeller, replaced the landline and tied the lines together.
 Now the mooring line could be used again.
 Then he tried to unwrap the line from the propeller - in vain.
 We started the engine and put it in reverse.
 It stopped - again.

 ... hmmm - again